arif95-byte/Project_1/README.md

-Hi, this is the compilation of my project that I published here for your reference.
+Hi, this is the compilation of my project that I published here for reference.
-I showcased my skills in understanding of Excel, Python, PowwrBi/Tableau & Machine Learning.
+I showcased my skills in understanding of Excel, Python, PowerBi/Tableau, SQL & Machine Learning.
 This will help me to get into data science & analytics field.
 Thank you.